Oven Roasted Sweet Potatoes with Rosemary and Pomegranate

 Why You’ll Love This Recipe

 Versatile: These roasted sweet potato cubes are so versatile.
-You can serve them as a side dish, in bowls, tacos, and wraps.
+You can serve them as a side dish, in bowls, salads, and wraps.

 Easy to Prepare: This recipe is as easy as peeling, chopping, tossing, and roasting.
 Simple yet so delicious, this is a sweet potato recipe you’d want to keep on hand.